4 February 2021

 Food and drink labelling including organic produce

 If you’re involved in the agri-food business, labelling rules will change for some food and drink.
-Some of the new rules will come into effect from 29 March 2019.
-For others, you’ll have longer to update your food labels.
-Read more in the guidance food labelling changes after Brexit
+Read more in the guidance food labelling changes after 1 January 2021.

 The Health and Safety Executive (HSE) will continue to operate as the UK’s regulator.
-Read their guidance on regulating pesticides if there’s no deal.
+Read their guidance on regulating pesticides from 1 January 2021.

 - visit the Health and Safety Executive (HSE) website for information on how each of the chemicals regimes will be affected.